Strongly convergent unitary representations of limit groups: Introduction

 A hyperbolic surface is a complete Riemannian surface (without boundary) of constant curvature -1 .
 Given a hyperbolic surface $X$, we write $\Delta_{X}$ for the Laplace-Beltrami operator on $L^{2}(X)$.
 If $X$ is closed this operator's spectrum $\spec(\Delta_{X})$ consists of eigenvalues $0=\lambda_{0}(X)\leq\lambda_{1}(X)\leq\cdots\leq\lambda_{k}(X)\leq\cdots$ with $\lambda_{k}(X)\to\infty$ as $k\to\infty$.
 It was a conjecture of Buser \cite{Buser2} whether there exist a sequence of closed hyperbolic surfaces $X_{i}$ with genera tending to infinity and with

 where $\lambda_{1}$ denotes the first non-zero eigenvalue of the Laplacian.
 The value $\frac{1}{4}$ is the asymptotically optimal one by a result of Huber \cite{Huber}.
 See \cite[Introduction]{HM21} for an overview of the rich history of this problem.
 Buser's conjecture was settled in \cite{HM21}.
-One interesting feature of the proof therein is that the surfaces constructed may have very short closed curves, so there is no control on the systole: the shortest closed curve on the surface.
-The results of this work in conjunction with the ideas in \cite{HM21} allow us, along with Hide, to prove: \begin{thm} There exists a sequence of closed hyperbolic surfaces $\left\{ X_{i}\right\} _{i\in\mathbb{N}}$ with $g(X_{i})\to\infty$, systoles uniformly bounded away from zero, and with
+The proof therein does not allow us to take the surfaces to be arithmetic, and requires the surfaces to have very short curves.
+The results of this work in conjunction with the ideas in \cite{HM21} allow us, along with Hide, to prove: \begin{thm} There exists a sequence of closed arithmetic hyperbolic surfaces $\left\{ X_{i}\right\} _{i\in\mathbb{N}}$ with $g(X_{i})\to\infty$, systoles uniformly bounded away from zero, and with

-In fact the $X_{i}$ can be taken to be covering spaces of a fixed hyperbolic surface $X$.
-This base surface $X$, and hence all the $X_{i}$, can be taken to be arithmetic. \end{thm}
+In fact the $X_{i}$ can be taken to be covering spaces of a fixed arithmetic hyperbolic surface $X$. \end{thm}

-Theorem \ref{thm:spectral-gap-surface} is proved in the Appendix\footnote{In fact, the Appendix proves a more general statement about coverings of \emph{any }hyperbolic surface; see Theorem \ref{thm:Main Theorem}.} by the second named author (MM) and Hide, as a consequence of the following corollary of Theorem \ref{thm:main-analytical-theorem}. \begin{cor}[Matrix coefficients version of Theorem \ref{thm:main-analytical-theorem}] Let $\Gamma$ be a non-abelian limit group.
-There exist a sequence of finite dimensional representations $\rho_{i}$ of the form (\ref{eq:factoring}) such that for any $r\in\N$ and finitely supported map $a:\Gamma\to\mathrm{Mat}_{r\times r}(\C)$, we have
+Theorem \ref{thm:spectral-gap-surface} is proved in the Appendix\footnote{In fact, the Appendix proves a more general statement about coverings of \emph{any }hyperbolic surface; see Theorem \ref{thm:Main Theorem}.} by the second named author (MM) and Hide, as a consequence of the following corollary of Theorem \ref{thm:main-analytical-theorem}. \begin{cor}[Matrix coefficients version of Theorem \ref{thm:main-analytical-theorem}] Let $\Gamma$ be a limit group.
+There exist a sequence of finite dimensional representations $\rho_{i}$ such that for any $r\in\N$ and finitely supported map $a:\Gamma\to\mathrm{Mat}_{r\times r}(\C)$, we have

 The norm on the left hand side is the operator norm for the tensor product of ($r$ and $N_{i}$-dimensional) $\ell^{2}$ norms.
-The norm on the right is the operator norm for the tensor product of $\ell^{2}$ and the inner product on $\ell^{2}(\Gamma)$. \end{cor}
+The norm on the right is the operator norm for the tensor product of $\ell^{2}$ and the inner product on $\ell^{2}(\Gamma)$.